-Another element of an organization’s Business Architecture is the Information Map, which helps to understand how information data flows through your organization.
+Information Maps help to understand how information data flows through your organization.
 This is foundational to important Information Management efforts such as Data Governance and Analytics.

 The Information Map is a high-level model of Information Concepts and Data Items.
 This extremely valuable tool provides a comprehensive set of definitions to ensure that information concepts are used consistently across efforts related to Applications, Modeling, Governance, and Analytics.

 Information Maps can show the relationships between Information Concepts and other key business objects such as Capabilities, Organizational Units, Business Processes, Value Streams, etc. When used in conjunction with other Insight-EA tools and techniques, Information may also show the relationships between all of these concepts with the underlying data, revealing how information flows through and across your organization.
 Information Maps visualize taxonomical structures, both current and future state, so that project efforts are better equipped to align with the information strategy of your organization.
 If the data is within the Insight-EA repository, you can leverage it to create a better understanding of how your organization uses its information and data.